The Hammer makes one last trip to spot where he hit No. 715

 “His whole life was a home run,’” former President Bill Clinton said.
 “Now he has rounded the bases.”

-Clinton said the two became close friends after Aaron endorsed him during the 1992 presidential campaign, helping him pull out a narrow victory in Georgia.
+Clinton said the two became close friends after Aaron endorsed him during the 1992 presidential campaign, when he pulled out a narrow victory in Georgia.
 Clinton had been the last Democrat to win the state until Joe Biden edged Donald Trump in November.

 “For the rest of his life, he never let me forget who was responsible for winning,” Clinton quipped, drawing a few chuckles during the mostly somber ceremony.
 “Hank Aaron never bragged about anything — except carrying Georgia for me in 1992.”